liferay/liferay-docs/devGuide/en/chapters/08-leveraging-the-mobile-sdk.markdown

 *Summary* fields; these fields indicate your running portal instance's status after clicking the *Check Status* button.

-LDS saves all server instances you've specified in the bottom field.
+Eclipse saves all server instances you've specified in the bottom field.
 This allows you to work with multiple servers.
 The servers are listed by *URL* and *Last Available Summary*.

 Once you've checked the status of your server, click *Next*.
-LDS queries the server you specified for all the remote APIs that are available to generate custom services.
+Eclipse queries the server you specified for all the remote APIs that are available to generate custom services.